Tevfik Rüştü Aras: Role in the Armenian genocide

 Tevfik Rüştü Aras was the brother-in-law of Nazim Bey, one of the chief organizers of the Armenian genocide.
 Tevfik Rüştü Aras became Inspector-General of Health Services and was given the task to destroy the bodies of victims.
 He organized the disposal of Armenian corpses with thousands of kilos of lime over six months.
 The bodies were dumped into wells which were then filled with lime and sealed with soil.
 Tevfik Rüştü Aras was given six months to complete the task, after which he returned to Istanbul.
 H.W.
-Glockner, a British POW, wrote in his memoirs that he had seen the bodies of murdered Armenians in Urfa thrown into large ditches and covered with lime, just as Tevfik Rüştü Aras has been instructed to do.
+Glockler, a British POW, wrote in his memoirs that he had seen the bodies of murdered Armenians in Urfa thrown into large ditches and covered with lime.

 In 1926, following the passage of the 'Settlement Law' designed to break up Kurdish majority areas in the eastern provinces, Aras justified the deportations to the British administrator of Iraq, Sir Henry Dobbs.
-Dobbs recorded how Aras said that the government was 'determined to clear the Kurds out of their valleys, the richest part of Turkey to-day, and to settle Turkish peasants there,' adding that the Kurds 'were to be treated as were the Armenians.'
-Aras apparently justified this argument: 'The Kurds would for many generations be incapable of self-government ...
-He always said long before the war that Turkey must get rid of the Albanians, Bulgarians and Arab, and must become more homogeneous.'
+Dobbs recorded that the government was 'determined to clear the Kurds out of their valleys, the richest part of Turkey to-day, and to settle Turkish peasants there,' adding that the Kurds 'were to be treated as were the Armenians.'
+Dobbs accounts: 'The Kurds would for many generations be incapable of self-government ...
+He always said long before the war that Turkey must get rid of the Albanians, Bulgarians and Arabs, and must become more homogeneous.'